 Using the Interval mode shows queries within the given time period from the point the graph was updated.
 For example, if you select 30 minutes, then the queries shown were captured within the last 30 minutes.
 If you updated the display at 14:00, then the queries displayed would have been captured between 13:30 and 14:00.
 Using interval mode limits the timespan for the filter selection to a maximum of 23 hours and 59 minutes.

 Using the From/To time range lets you show queries between specific dates and times.
 Using this mode you can show only the queries received during a specific time span, and you can display the query history for a much longer time period, for as long as you have been recording query analysis information.

 Limit specifies the number of queries to be displayed within each page.

-To use the advanced filtering techniques, click show advanced.
+To use the advanced filtering techniques, click.
 This provides additional filters:

 Notices: Filters on the notices column, allowing you to filter the list to show only the queries that did not raise a notice, indicated a full table scan, or indicated that a bad index was used.

 Two column filters are provided, which allow you to filter the queries based on specific values within any of the columns shown in the Query Analyzer report list.

 To use the column filters, you must specify the Column that you want to filter on, the Operator to use when performing the comparison and the Value that you want to compare.

 For example, to filter by showing all the queries that return more than 100 rows on average, set the Column to